ysaito2/blog/interests.markdown

 - anything that will be fed into human bodies require long development times to ensure safety, not a quick pratical startup
 - again, the technology agnostic will be in software since there are many measurement techniques in development for wearable medical devices with no clear winner
 - i think bio-hacking will continue to be a fun hobby for me, not a means of making money
+- automation of dna sequence -> simulation -> synthesis -> testing for generating data is done for synthetic biology, just like for material science
 - pro
     - lots of energy in the community, many interesting people
     - experiments are super fun and cool
+    -
 - con
     - hard
     - takes many years to get products/services to market